 The relationships babies and toddlers develop (or do not develop) with key individuals in their early lives further affect their neural development.
 A young child is dependent on regular positive interactions with parents and co-parents to develop secure attachments, and to promote all aspects of his/her development.
 These interactions are as crucial for children’s development as having their needs for food, warmth and cleanliness met.
 This is one reason why breastfeeding, which involves such a close relationship between a mother and her baby, offers an excellent start in life.

-The International Journal of Birth and Parent Education aims to present current knowledge about the impact of early parenting and to offer best practice guidelines for working with new families.
+The International Journal of Birth and Parent Education aims to present current knowledge about the impact of pregnancy, birth and early parenting and to offer best practice guidelines for working with new and pregnant families.
 The Journal’s readers are the knowledge-users who support mothers, fathers and co-parents so that they, in turn, can provide a nurturing environment for their children from conception to two years, the period which has been aptly named ‘The 1000 Critical Days’.
+The IJBPE also has a focus on pre-conception education because the state of physical and mental health of parents before they conceive a baby is also critical to the baby's welbeing.